 Varicose Vein Screening

 If you suspect you have varicose veins, we will perform a screening to discover which vein is the cause of the problem.
 The screening can also tell if you are likely to get varicose veins by checking if the veins are properly working.

 The screening takes about five minutes and involves pulling up your pant leg.
 As you are standing, we check your veins with an ultrasound.

-UPMC Hamot Heart and Vascular Institute perform regular free screenings at various health fairs, expos, and classes.
+The UPMC Hamot Heart and Vascular Institute performs regular free screenings at various health fairs, expos, and classes.